faluta/Bank-Customer-Churn-Analysis-and-Prediction/README.md

 ## by Faluta Opeyemi

 ## Important Note
-Kindly note this analysis was done using Jupyterlite notebook and as such would require you to modify the codes by removing piplite wherever it surfaces.
+This analysis was done using Jupyterlite notebook and as such would require you to modify the codes by removing piplite wherever it surfaces.
 Also, the GUI section of this project will not run using the Jupyterlite notebook.
 This section must be ran on the notebook on your local computer as opposed to the online version called Jupyterlite

 ## Dataset